curiosag/picoservice/README.md

 # picoservice
-An execution model for some functional language constructs based on asynchronous buffered message passing (along the lines of the [actor](https://en.wikipedia.org/wiki/Actor_model) model).
+An execution model for some functional language constructs based on asynchronous buffered message passing (see [actor](https://en.wikipedia.org/wiki/Actor_model) model).

 - A single inherently parallel model of computation for local and distributed algorithms
 - Persistent, recoverable execution state using event logging
-- to be embedded in a host language, avoiding new language constructs
+- To be embedded in a host language, avoiding new language constructs

+**_pico_**?
+Well, micro (obviously) and [nano](https://www.serverlessops.io/blog/rise-of-the-nanoservice) already have been occupied.

 ## ingredients